There are a multitude of Everesting blogs and a selection of quotes alone are enough to put you off, or at the very least, think again.

 Obviously an Everesting gets both physically and mentally harder as the ride progresses, so I try to avoid having to do too much riding at the end, in darkness.
 Mentally, heading into the night is really hard and many failures occur at that point.

-My solution is to start really, really early.
-My successful start times have been 2.10am, 2.45am (twice) and 3.00am.
-That means riding the first hour or two in the dark, but then dawn arrives and you have the entire day ahead of you and the hope (at least), of avoiding the coming night.
+My solution is normally to start really, really early.
+My successful start times have been 2.10am, 2.45am (twice), 3.00am, 5.30am and 7.30am.
+The early starts mean riding the first hour or two in the dark, but then dawn arrives and you have the entire day ahead of you and the hope (at least), of avoiding the coming night.
 Mentally, this is a great place to be.
 Notably, the riders I’ve advised on this have tended to start later and have then really wobbled when they’ve had to ride most of the following night.
 HELLS 500 recommends a midnight start, with the prospect of avoiding the following night’s darkness, altogether.

 An early start on the Bonette meant we arrived at the summit for sunrise at 5.00am.